laurasdejong/CppND-Capstone-Robber-Game/README.md

 # CPPND: Capstone Robber Game

 Capstone project of Laura de Jong in the Udacity C++ Nanodegree Program, build upon the snake starter code of Udaciy in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.
+[This](https://github.com/udacity/CppND-Capstone-Snake-Game) repo was the starter code for this project.

 ## Instructions